 NIST is drafting new rules for the standard patent rights clause authorized by Bayh-Dole.
 Included in the proposed new provisions is a requirement that contractors require the assignment of inventions to the contractor.
 This is a bad idea.
 Besides, it’s nuts.
 It can’t happen, except in the fantasy world of faux Bayh-Dole.

 For once, NIST, cut inventors some slack.
 If you are going to revise (f)(2), bolster the protection for inventors by expressly forbidding, in the case of nonprofit contractors, for any contractor requirement that inventors must assign inventions.
 That is, make it clear that (f)(2) takes precedence over any nonprofit patent policy, employment agreement, patent agreement, non-competition covenant, trade secret claim, claim based on use of resources, financial interest, demand to control, threat, or abuse of authority that would claim the nonprofit has a right to own inventions made with federal support.

-1. There’s nothing in Bayh-Dole that requires assignment of inventions to a contractor.
-That’s what Stanford v Roche was all about.
-The Supreme Court made clear there that Bayh-Dole is not a vesting statute–that means, there’s nothing that changes federal common law of invention ownership, and contractors if they want title should contract for that title.
+1. There’s nothing in Bayh-Dole that requires assignment of inventions to a contractor–or mandates such an assignment, or restricts any other assignment, such as with a first right of refusal.
+That’s what the Stanford v Roche decision was all about.
+The Supreme Court made clear there that Bayh-Dole is not a vesting statute–that means, there’s nothing that changes federal common law of invention ownership, and contractors if they want title should contract for that title outside of Bayh-Dole.
 Here’s the Court: